jedisct1/libsodium-doc/advanced/custom_rng.md

 suitable for cryptographic applications.
 These systems might provide a different way to gather random numbers.

-And, on embedded operating systems, even if the system may no have such a facility, a hardware-based random number generator might be available.
+And, on embedded operating systems, even if the system may not have such a facility, a hardware-based random number generator might be available.

 In addition, reproducible results instead of unpredictable ones may be required